marcosbolanos/FrenchPharmaKG/readme.md

 With docker installed on your system, you may run the database simply building this image from the dockerfile :

-`docker build -t yourname/frenchpharmakg`
+`docker build -t frenchpharmakg .`

-`docker run -d --name frenchpharmakg -p 5432:5432 yourname/frenchpharmakg`
+`docker run -d --name frenchpharmakg -p 5432:5432 frenchpharmakg`

+`docker exec -it frenchpharmakg python3 csv_loader.py`

 ### Manual installation